SS Andrea Doria: Construction

-At the end of World War II, Italy was struggling with a collapsed economy.It had lost half its merchant fleet through wartime destruction and reparations awarded to various Allied forces.
-The losses included the scuttling/bombing of Rex, a former Blue Riband holder for her record transatlantic crossing.
+At the end of World War II, Italy was struggling with a collapsed economy.
+It had lost half its merchant fleet through wartime destruction and reparations awarded to various Allied forces.
+The losses included the bombing and sinking of Rex, a former Blue Riband holder for her record transatlantic crossing.
 To show the world that the country had recovered from the war, and to reestablish the nation's pride, the Italian Line commissioned two new vessels of similar design in the early 1950s.
 The first was to be named Andrea Doria, after a famed 16th-century Genoese admiral Andrea Doria, the second Cristoforo Colombo after explorer Christopher Columbus.